-The following changes/issues have effected the drug prevalence measures reported in this part: ever taken drugs, taken drugs in the last year and taken drugs in the last month (tables 8.1 to 8.8):
+The following changes/issues have affected this part of the report, specifically drug prevalence measures relating to: ever taken drugs, taken drugs in the last year and taken drugs in the last month (tables 8.1 to 8.8):

 - In 2016, even when accounting for the addition of NPS to the measures, there was a large and unexpected rise in overall drug use prevalence; 14.6% in 2014, to 24.3% in 2016 and 23.7% 2018.
 Further investigations identified that some of this change was driven by an increased likelihood of pupils not answering questions on whether they had tried individual drugs.
 Neither the reason for this, nor exactly how much of the change in prevalence this accounts for is clear, though some level of genuine increase is evident.

 All drug prevalence measures presented in this report are directly comparable between 2016 and 2018.
 However, for the reasons outlined above, it is not recommended that direct comparisons are made with drug prevalence data prior to 2016.
 See the Data Quality Statement (Coherence and Comparability) for further details.